Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Numerical Results

 Fig. \ref{figure6} illustrates the achieved data rate of the proposed scheme and the benchmark schemes as a function of the transmission power of the pilot signals.
-In addition, in this figure, we compare the performance of the proposed scheme with the benchmark schemes in both the far-field and near-field regions of the LISBT.
-In the far-field region of the LISBT, we set the maximum number of iteration of the proposed scheme to 4.
-For the near-field, we partitioned the LIS into 4 tiles.
+In addition, in this figure, we compare the performance of the proposed scheme with the benchmark schemes in both the far-field and near-field regions of the BS.
+In the far-field region of the BS, we set the maximum number of iteration of the proposed scheme to 4.
+For the near-field, we partitioned the aperture into 4 tiles.
 For each tile, we set the number of iteration to one.
-Since each iteration requires 5 pilot signals and three pilot signals are required to provide the initial values, the maximum total number of pilot signals is 23.
+Since each iteration requires five pilot signals and three pilot signals are required to provide the initial values, the maximum total number of pilot signals is 23.
 It can be observed from Fig. \ref{figure6} that when the power of the pilot signals is low, the noise is comparable to the received pilot signals, and hence the proposed scheme cannot estimate the unknown parameters accurately.
 However, when the power of the pilot signal increases, the received pilot signals are much stronger than the noise, and hence the estimation error decreases.
-As illustrated in Fig. \ref{figure6}, the proposed scheme, in general, achieves a significant gain over the other benchmark schemes since it exploits the specific structure of the radiated beam (the sinc function).
+As illustrated in Fig. \ref{figure6}, the proposed scheme, in general, achieves a significant gain over the other benchmark schemes since it exploits the specific structure of the radiated beam (the sinc function) in the LoS dominated channel model.

 In Fig. \ref{figure7}, we show the achieved data rate of the proposed scheme and the benchmark schemes as a function of the number of pilot signals.
 In this figure, we fix the transmit power of the pilot signals to $20~\rm{dBm}$.
 We observe from Fig. \ref{figure7} that the achieved data rate of the proposed and benchmark schemes increases with the number of pilot signals.
-In the far-field region of the LISBT, the proposed, hierarchical, and CS schemes can approximately achieve the maximum rate when the number of pilot signals is more than 30.
-In the near-field region of the LISBT, the achieved data rate of the CS scheme cannot increase more than a certain value due to the assumption of quantized values for $\alpha_1$ and $\alpha_2$.
+In the far-field region of the BS, the proposed, hierarchical, and CS schemes can approximately achieve the maximum rate when the number of pilot signals is more than 30.
+In the near-field region of the BS, the achieved data rate of the CS scheme cannot increase more than a certain value due to the assumption of quantized values for $\alpha_1$ and $\alpha_2$.
 As illustrated in Fig. \ref{figure7}, the proposed scheme outperforms all benchmark schemes for the different number of pilot signals.